Bears are active in Grand Teton

 When not in immediate use, store all items with an odor in a bear-resistant food storage locker or in a hard-sided vehicle with doors locked and windows closed day and night.
 Do not leave coolers in the back of a truck or strapped to a rack.
 Only have the items out that you are actually using, and restore them when finished.

-Never stored food, garbage or toiletries in tents.
+Never store food, garbage or toiletries in tents.
 Improperly stored or unattended food will be confiscated and you could be cited and fined.

 Properly store food, drinks, coolers/food containers, stoves/grills, cookware (clean or dirty), toiletries including bug repellant and sunscreen, pet food and bowls and garbage in a bear-resistant dumpster.